Welcome to the Donaldson Run Civic Association web site!

 If you live in the neighborhood and want to be kept up to date on the news, sign up for DRCA's Community Bulletin Board (CBB) here.

-DRCA will meet on October 2, 2019 at the new Dorothy Hamm Middle School.
-The meeting will begin at 7:00 with a social half hour that starts at 6:30.
-For more information check here.
+DRCA will meet on February 5, 2020 at Taylor School.
+The meeting will begin at 7:30 with a

 Link to OD-26th St Task Force here

 Please join us at the next DRCA meeting on Wednesday, February 5.
 We will be returning to our usual venue, Taylor School, with our traditional social half-hour at 7 p.m., and our meeting to follow at 7:30.